 NOTES: This variable is only available on EUL SPSS household datasets.

 FUSERIAL - Number that uniquely identifies a family unit

 FREQUENCY: Spring quarters only from Spring 92 to Spring 94.
-Spring and Autumn quarters from using QUOTA, WEEK, W1YR, QRTR, ADD, WAVFND & HHLD.
+Spring and Autumn quarters from Spring

 NOTES: This variable is only available on SPSS household datasets.
-This variable is derived
+This variable is derived using